alansafahi/soapboxx/replit.md

   - Enhanced updateUserProfile method in storage layer with comprehensive error handling and validation
   - Added optimistic UI updates for immediate visual feedback during profile edits
   - Implemented proper authentication handling and session management for profile updates
+  - Fixed profile display issue by updating all UI sections to use displayProfile data instead of cached profile data
   - Users can now edit all profile fields: name, bio, contact details, address, and interests
   - Confirmed working: profile changes save correctly and persist in database with real-time UI updates
 - June 18, 2025: Successfully completed notification system database integration with full functionality